The Risks of Nuclear for FNQ Forum

 Nuclear Power and the Proliferation of Nuclear Weapons.

-Dr Jim Green, nuclear expert at Friends of the Earth Australia, who will be talking about the link between nuclear power and the proliferation of nuclear weapons.
+Dr. Jim Green will be talking about the link between nuclear power and the proliferation of nuclear weapons.
 In addition, he'll discuss the potential weaponisation of nuclear power stations.

 Fukushima disaster